articulate/authentic/README.md

 * `verify` Object: options to forward to `jwt.verify` from [`jsonwebtoken`](https://github.com/auth0/node-jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback)
 * `issWhitelist` Array: list of trusted OIDC issuers
 * `claimsInError` Array: list of jwt payload claims to receive as the `data` propery of the error when verification fails.
 When a list is not provided a `data` property will not be added to the error.

+## Contributing

+Changes are tracked & published using [changesets](https://github.com/changesets/changesets).

+### Adding a Changeset

+1. Create a git branch.
+Make your desired changes.
+1. Run `yarn changesets`.
+Follow the prompts & specify if your change is a major, minor, or patch change.
+1. Add all the changes to `.changesets` & commit.
+1. Create a Pull Request.
+Merge into the main branch when ready.

+### Publishing to NPM

+Changesets will create a "Release" pull request whenever unpublished changesets are merged into main.
+When ready to publish to NPM, merge this pull request, and changes will be automatically published.